 This semester course provides .5 credit toward the English graduation requirement for seniors only and offers students the opportunity to improve their oral presentation, critical thinking, research, and argumentation skills through a variety of fun and challenging speaking experiences.
 Fostering a safe, supportive environment is a priority in order to encourage students to take risks.
-Students will gain instruction in the elements of speechwriting and delivery to convey enthusiasm and engage the audience with sharp messaging for purpose and occasion: verbal and visual communication skills will enhance the impact of the overall speech.
+Students will gain instruction in the elements of speechwriting and delivery to engage the audience with sharp messaging for purpose and occasion; verbal and visual communication skills will enhance the impact of the overall speech.
 Sharpening argumentation skills is a focus as they prepare deliberate messages and engage in a variety of debate experiences.
-The topics and activities of the course are adjusted to the needs and interests of the students who enroll in the class.
-Evaluations are based upon the student's degree of participation and preparation and the quality of speeches and debate materials.
+Evaluations are based upon the student's degree of preparation and the quality of speeches and debate materials.